8-12th Grade The Emanu-El Fellowship

 TEF is a five year program where our teens explore their Jewish identity, tradition, and history.
 They are challenged with contemporary ethical considerations through group study as well as service learning.
 Students reflect on their Jewish legacy in order to shape their future.
 The goal of TEF is to produce tomorrow’s Jewish leaders: dedicated and well informed individuals, prepared to encounter a modern, diverse society through a Jewish ethical lens.

-Using the book, Tough Questions Jews Ask as a guide, this class will explore contemporary and controversial issues that not only affect our teens, but society as a whole, today.
+8th Grade TEF (Fellowship) will take place every other Sunday from 10:30-11:45.
+This class will explore contemporary and controversial issues that affect our teens as they navigate modern daily life.
 Guided by our ancient texts and traditions, students will look at issues of sexuality, war, death and dying, tattoos, bullying, messianic beliefs, abortion, and much more and see what Judaism has to say about all of it.
 This class encourages friendly debate and open and honest conversation.

-9th Grade: Politics and High Drama: Israel through the Lens of the Eurovision Song Contest taught by Ilan Vitemberg, with two sessions on the Shoah (Holocaust) taught by Ariana Estoque
+9th Grade: Politics and High Drama: History of Modern Israel through the taught by Ilan Vitemberg, with four sessions on the Shoah (Holocaust) taught by Ariana Estoque

-Grade 10 allows our students to ask, “What does it mean to be an American Jew or a Reform Jew for that matter?”
+10th Grade allows our students to ask, “What does it mean to be an American Jew or a Reform Jew for that matter?”
 This class will attempt to answer these questions among others as students utilize the tools of Jewish texts, theology, and historical experience.
-Often there will be more questions than answers-but that too is part of being a member of Am Yisrael – those who engage with and struggle with and embrace – God, holiness and hope!
+Often there will be more questions than answers, but that too is part of being a member of Am Yisrael – those who engage with and struggle with and embrace – God, holiness, and hope!

-11th grade students explore their own religious history as well as the other major religions of the world.
-This is very experiential year is filled with multiple field trips around the city; from the local Islamic Center to Saint Ignatius Cathedral to an Orthodox synagogue.
-Students will engage in deep discussions about Judaism, Christianity, Islam, Hinduism and Buddhism.
+11th-grade students explore their own religious history as well as the other major religions of the world.
+This very experiential year is filled with multiple field trips around the city, from the local Islamic Center to Saint Ignatius Cathedral to an Orthodox synagogue.
+Students will engage in deep discussions about Judaism, Christianity, Islam, Hinduism, and Buddhism.
 This journey will prepare them for their Confirmation/Graduation ceremony in 12th grade where they will publicly affirm their Jewish religious expression.

 The Senior year at Emanu-El truly allows our students to explore Jewish life beyond Emanu-El and San Francisco.
-Our graduating Fellows will have the opportunity to explore questions about God, Torah and Israel that they have been wrestling with throughout their Jewish educational experience.
+Our graduating Fellows will have the opportunity to explore questions about God, Torah, and Israel that they have been wrestling with throughout their Jewish educational experience.
 They will look at Jewish life on campus; Hillel, AIPAC, Chabad, etc. They will also use the curriculum, On The Map, to explore the complexities of Israel and the Israeli-Palestinian conflict.
 The final portion of the year, the students will shift their attention to the Confirmation/Graduation journey and ceremony.
-The students will study the evolution of Confirmation and its legacy within Reform Judaism and at Temple Emanu-El.
-Along with the clergy and the director of adolescent and adult education, the class will compile their Confirmation ceremony and declare their personal religious expression on the bima, tentatively scheduled for Friday, May 21, 2021.
+The students will study the evolution of Confirmation and its legacy within Reform Judaism and at Emanu-El.
+Along with the clergy and Ariana Estoque, the class will compile their Confirmation ceremony and declare their personal religious expression on the bima, on May 26, 2023.